algosup/2023-2024-project-3-virtual-processor-team-7/QA/Test plan.md

   <br>

-  - We will also go though unit test for each feature released by the development team.
+  - We will also go through unit test for each feature released by the development team.
     - we will run the unit test algorithm coded by the dev team.

 - ## 3.4 Scope and Levels of Testing
     - ### 3.4.1 Define Scope of Testing
       - #### In scope
-        - we will be testing each part of the software, each instruction.
+        - Comprehensive testing of each part of the software, including each instruction.
+        - Functional testing of all features and functionalities.
+        - Identification and validation of expected system behavior.
+        - Testing of various scenarios and inputs to ensure system robustness.
+        - Performance testing to gather data on system responsiveness.
       - #### Out scope
-        -
+        - Security testing for potential vulnerabilities in the system.
+        - Compatibility testing across a wide range of browsers or platforms.
+        - User acceptance testing (UAT) for assessing user satisfaction.
     - ### 3.4.2 Identify Testing Type
       - #### Agile testing
-        we are going to use an agile testing strategy so as soon as new versions are realesed by the development team we will be able to test it as soon as possible and give a feedback in short delays.
-    - ### 3.4.3 Document Risk & Issues
+        Agile testing is an iterative and collaborative approach to software testing within the Agile development framework.
+It involves frequent and early testing throughout the development lifecycle, focusing on continuous feedback and adaptability to change.
+Testers actively collaborate with developers, product owners, and other stakeholders in cross-functional teams.
+Key practices include Test-Driven Development (TDD), automation for quick feedback, and exploratory testing.
+Agile testing emphasizes delivering value to the customer, responding to changing requirements, and conducting regular sprint reviews and retrospectives for continuous improvement.
+Overall, it aligns testing activities with the principles of Agile development, ensuring high-quality software releases in short, incremental cycles.
-    - ### 3.4.4 Create Test Logistics
+    - ### 3.4.3 Create Test Logistics
+      - ### In scope
+        - Establishing a test environment for functional testing.
+        - Ensuring necessary access to testing tools and resources.
-    -
+      - ### Out scope
+        - Managing logistics related to non-functional testing environments.
+        - Procuring hardware or software licenses beyond the scope of the current testing cycle.
 ## 4. EXECUTION STRATEGY
   - ### 4.1 Criteria
     - #### 4.1.1 Suspension Criteria